*cough* *mmhmm* Is Your Throat Still Not Clear?

-You've had that annoying tickle in the back of your throat for weeks and no matter how many times you cough, clear, hack and swallow, you can't get relief.
-It’s the postnasal drip that’s driving you crazy.
-Here’s what you can do to finally deal with it.
+You've had that annoying tickle in the back of your throat for weeks and no matter how often you cough, clear, hack, and swallow, you can't get relief.
+It’s mucus building in your throat, which could mean chronic post-nasal drip!
+But before we get into that let's talk mucus...

 - Bad breath